Our Story

 While the hosts, guides, waiters and room stewards will be a regular part of your day, there are many more people behind the scenes you might not meet, working hard to make your stay in Samburu as special as possible.

-In total, a team of 40+ people take care of the day-to-day running of Camp - pumping water by hand from our well, cleaning solar panels and servicing the electrics, hand-washing linen, patrolling our perimeter, baking delicious treats, collecting firewood, removing thorns, pruning bushes and so much more.
+In total, a team of 40+ people take care of the day-to-day running of Camp - pumping water by hand from our well, cleaning solar panels, servicing the electrics, hand-washing linen, patrolling our perimeter, baking delicious treats, collecting firewood, removing thorns, pruning bushes and so much more.

 With boundless energy, the athleticism of Olympians, and an infinite sense of fun, we adore our dynamic team at Elephant Watch, so here they are!